 NOU 1984:18: Om samens rettstilling

+See for example: NEWSPAPER REFERENCE

+Our corpus is not made to detect such a debate.
+We still assumed that it would “bleed over” to our data as we were of the initial impression that these two cases were strongly connected, also in mainstream media.

 NTB, "Altautbyggingen et feilgrep?," Helgeland Arbeiderblad (Norge;Nordland;;Vefsn;;;;), 1987-04-25 1987, https://urn.nb.no/URN:NBN:no-nb_digavis_helgelandarbeiderblad_null_null_19870425_58_94_1.